Eunidia jeanneli

 Eunidia jeanneli is a species of beetle in the family Cerambycidae.
-It was described by Breuning in 1939.
+It was described by Stephan von Breuning in 1939.
 It is known from Tanzania, Somalia, Kenya, Zimbabwe, and South Africa.

-It's 4½–7 mm long and 1–1⅔ mm wide, and its type locality is Neu-Moschi, in the Kilimanjaro Region of Tanzania.
+It's 4.5–7 mm long and 1–1.7 mm wide, and its type locality is Neu-Moschi, in the Kilimanjaro Region of Tanzania.
 It was named in honor of the French entomologist René Jeannel.